Roakz/Llama_Palooza/README.md

 ![Flow control](/pictures/flowchart.PNG)

 <h2>5.
 App Implementation</h2>
 In order to display efficient project managment & time management skills i will use a free internet tool called Trello. (www.trello.com) This is a great tool that allows me to plan out a to do list, a doing list, and review list and a done list.
 I have also created some boards in trello for my user stories.
-The user stories arfe part of the planning stage that help a developer look at a project from all user angles.
+The user stories are part of the planning stage that help a developer look at a project from all user angles.
 This should help create a well rounded product.

 <h2>6.
 Additions & improvements</h2>
 In working my way through the design and build of this app alot of refining was done at each stage to help  ensure "agile" workable code.
 I set out with the goal for it to be as DRY as possible and improvable in the future.
-Some easily achievable additions to the game would be Multiple sloth's with different attributes, Differnt attack points for different attacks, a choice of attacks instead of a randomized scenario, a randomisation of the players stats, special in game bonuses for either player just to name a few.
+Some easily achievable additions to the game would be Multiple sloth's with different attributes, Different attack points for different attacks, a choice of attacks instead of a randomized scenario, a randomisation of the players stats, special in game bonuses for either player just to name a few.
 It has been designed in such a way that changes to the numbers mathematically should not break the code or require mass searches through code to look for updates.
 As everything is calculated in methods using the required initial data.

 <h1>Hope you enjoy!
 Feel free to send Feedback on code improvements!!</h1>